 Location: Kortedagsteeg 22 and Jakobijnenstraat 5

-Plus: The shop on Jakobijnenstraat is open until 22h every day, except on Sunday (until 18h)
+Plus: The shop on Jakobijnenstraat is open every afternoon until 22h, except on Sunday when they close at 18h)

 This Belgian ice cream chain – I bet you thought it was really Australian! – has its shop in Ghent on the Veldstraat, which means you should avoid it on Saturday afternoons as it gets super crowded.